 What’s your background?

 I’m a nurse and midwife.
-I’ve worked at Red Nose for 15 years, and before that I worked as an emergency nurse here in New South Wales.
+I’ve worked at Red Nose for over 15 years, and before that I worked as an emergency nurse here in New South Wales.

 What does a typical day look like in your role?